onera/paradigm/training/Python/01_Introduction/introduction.md

 To do such a tedious task, you'd like to get your fellow MPI rank representatives to work.

 *<span style="color:olivedrab;">
-Is is worth to bring them the data they need to help you out rather than just to it on your own?
+Is it worth sending them the data they need to help you out rather than just to it on your own?
 </span>*

 It turns out that if the workload is sufficient it is worth to do this communication to speed up the computation.
 This is the setting for most geometric operations.
 Even if the partitioning was already well-balanced for the operation, the overload of the load balancing is minimal.
-In most cases, this load-balancing approach is a winner !
+In most cases, this load-balancing strategy is a winner !

 ## Features overview